-Growing continuously together, Melbourne and the Royal Exhibition Building have been recognised by the Australian Government with an historic $20M investment.
+Growing continuously together, Melbourne and the World Heritage listed Royal Exhibition Building have been bringing people and ideas together for nearly 140 years.

-With an ongoing commitment to protect our World Heritage Precinct, the centrepiece of the project will take our love of Melbourne to new heights with the restoration of the Royal Exhibition Building's 1880’s dome promenade offering unparalleled 360-degree views.
-This restored attraction will also include a lift, in the same location as the one installed for the 1888 Centennial International Exhibition.
+Working to protect our legacy for future generations, award-winning historical architects Lovell Chen and heritage builders HBS Group, will deliver southern façade conservation works and the restoration of the 1880’s Dome Promenade, offering unparalleled 360-degree views.
+This restored attraction will also include a lift, in the same location as the one installed for the 1888 Melbourne Centennial International Exhibition.

 For further information on the Royal Exhibition Building Protection and Promotion Project, please contact: